alt-react/Active-Directory-Home-Lab/README.md

 2) Create a network in VirtualBox, and add our virtual machines to that same network

-3) Configure Ubuntu Server and install Splunk
+3) Configure the Ubuntu Server and install Splunk

-4) Install Splunk Universal Forwarder and Sysmon on both the Windows 10 (target) virtual machine and on the Windows Server 2022 (Active Directory Domain Controller)
+4) Install Splunk Universal Forwarder and Sysmon on both the Windows 10 (target) virtual machine and the Windows Server 2022 (Active Directory Domain Controller)

 ### Tools Used